-Steps to Embed Barcode in PDF Using Java
+Steps to Add Barcode to Existing PDF in Java

-Java Barcode to PDF - Complete Code Example
+Adding Barcode to PDF in Java - Complete Code Example

 Note: This code example demonstrates the core functionality.
 Before using it in your project, make sure to update the file paths (